pydoit/doit/doc/tools.rst

 PythonInteractiveAction (action)
 ----------------------------------

-Similar to IteractiveAction but for PythonAction.
+Similar to InteractiveAction but for PythonAction.

 set_trace
 -----------

 `doit` by default redirects stdout and stderr.
-Because of this when you try to use the python debugger with ``pdb.set_trace``, it does not work propoerly.
-To make sure you get a propper PDB shell you should use doit.tools.set_trace instead of ``pdb.set_trace``.
+Because of this when you try to use the python debugger with ``pdb.set_trace``, it does not work properly.
+To make sure you get a proper PDB shell you should use doit.tools.set_trace instead of ``pdb.set_trace``.

 .. literalinclude:: tutorial/settrace.py